Jacob-Spiegel/Jacob-Spiegel/_pages/About_Me.md

 ## Personal Interests

 In my free-time I am a musician and luthier.
 My primary instrument is guitar and I enjoy playing jam-band, jazz, bluegrass, and rock music--genres that enable collaborative improvisation.
 I love building and repairing instruments.
 There is something satisfying about taking a broken instrument and making it sing once again.

+## Volunteer Work

+I volunteer with DataKind, an organization which coordinates volunteer data scientists with charities and community projects.
+Recently, I have been working on an American Red Cross project that seeks to improve fire saftey by predicting factors that correlate with high risk of fires.

+Since 2014, I have served as the Manager of Scholastic Development for the International Fraternity for Engineering, Sigma Phi Delta.
+In this position, I have overseen  the scholastic performance of 23 ungraduate chapters.